gabywald/BioSilico/README.md

     * Criteria give an amount of score / notation ;
     * Eliminatory Criteria ? (very bad note ?!
 Annotation ?!)
     * ...
- *  * Processing Criteria
+  * Processing Criteria
     * Group / All / Some Random ? ;
     * Double Processing (or more ?) ;
     * ...
-   * TEST WITH : 'Witness indicators' (hard-coded features which correspond to the attempted behaviour)
+   * TEST WITH : 'Witness Indicators' (hard-coded features which correspond to the attempted behaviour)

 ...